Jolly-Pirate/witness_pubkey_failover.bash/README.md

 if the script identifies that additional missed blocks threshold is reached, it is updating the witness's pubkey to use the defined backup block signing pubkey (defined in the script).

-it provides automatic failover, without failback. the script exists after updating the public key.
+it provides automatic failover, without failback. the script exits after updating the public key.

-*** the script does not monitor if the witness server, and the backup servers are up.
+*** the script does not monitor if the witness servers.

 ### Requirements
 * a local (not on the witness Server) steemd, and a cli wallet running with